andrerivas/characterizer-discourse-plugin/README.md

 There is currently a setting in the code with a list of users and characters.
 This is not in use at all right now.
 As a next step I may switch to using this list first before trying to use a custom user field.

+Also, this only supports the newer dialect engine.